SebastienFrancotteMoodys/Meeting_Hub/README.md

 # Meeting_Hub
-Kanban ntes tool with minutes of meeting
+Kanban notes tool with minutes of meeting